FrancoCR/Steve/README.md

 Steve's Specs
 HARDWARE:
-  Pine64-ROCK64 4GBDDR3 board
+  *Pine64-ROCK64 4GBDDR3 board
-  Alfa AWUSO36NH Wifi Adapter
+  *Alfa AWUSO36NH Wifi Adapter
-  Custom printed honeypot shaped case
+  *Custom printed honeypot shaped case
-  Movo M1 USB Microphone
+  *Movo M1 USB Microphone
-  USHONK USB Mini Speaker (that I took apart and gutted)
+  *USHONK USB Mini Speaker (that I took apart and gutted)
 SOFTWARE:
-  Ubuntu
-  HoneyDrive3
-  Oracle VM Virtual Box
-  Kippo
-  Crowie
-  Glastopf
-  Snort
-  ELK
-  Wireshark
-  Nmap
+  *Armbian
+  *Crowie
+  *Glastopf
+  *Snort
+  *ELK
+  *Wireshark
+  *Nmap
-  Air-mon ng
+  *Air-mon ng
-  Arp
-  Metasploit
+  *Arp
+  *Metasploit

 Steve's commands:
-  Scans network to see whos on it:
+  *Scans network to see whos on it:
     -Nmap and wireshark
       +Checks unique IP's and MAC addresses
-  Search the internet for me:
+  *Search the internet for me:
     -bash
-  Set an Alarm for me and wake me up:
+  *Set an Alarm for me and wake me up:
     -primarily python
-  Spin up a crowie and kippo honeypot
+  *Spin up a crowie and kippo honeypot
     -bash
-      +logs are stored but accessed via another command Check honeypot logs
+      +logs are stored but accessed via another command *Check honeypot logs
      -bash
-      +scans textfiles using grep for relevant information Upload files to Github
+      +scans textfiles using grep for relevant information *Upload files to Github
      -bash
        +any uploads performed by him can be found here

  Currently looking into making him an antivirus, not sure how to check for malware thats running without a pid or piggybacking on some other process...
 In addition to this I don't think it would be fairly difficult to make a simple IDS out of him either...

 Steve's code is a mixed bag of code borrowed from outside sources, stuff made from scratch, and code I've found and made alterations to accomodate Steve.
 Once he's been moved from my PC to his home on the PINE64 I'll post links to the relevant sources.